kingluddite/catchup-06-MERN/README.md

 }
 ```

-## State is not update without page refresh
+## State is not updated without page refresh
 * Homework is to figure out why

 ## Add people using form